tmr08c/tmr08c.github.io/content/blog/2020/10/contributing-github-actions/index.md

 <img src='./gh-action-readme-setup.png' lazy />

 So, what's the problem here?
-If all we need is a text file and we can get the content of that file by copying and pasting, how is this not even easier than other open source contributions?
+If all we need is a `yml` file and we can get the content of that file by copying and pasting, how is this not even easier than other open source contributions?

 ## Running Actions